There

 “Yes,

-soldier, and grinned when Ian rolled his eyes.
+sir.”
+Eena saluted like a dutiful soldier, and grinned when Ian rolled his

 It

-was awkward trying to cup a cloth in one hand and pick fruit with the
+was awkward trying to cup a cloth in one hand and pick fruit with the other.
+They

-done with four hands rather than two.
+soon realized the task was easier done with four hands rather than two.
 Within

 a short time, they developed an effective system.
-Ian rounded his larger hands beneath a square
+Ian rounded his larger hands

-hold.
-Then she folded up each corner and
+berries it could hold.
+Then she folded up each corner and tied the sack closed

-Once they successfully filled all four squares to capacity, Ian knotted
+with a cloth strip.
+Once they successfully filled all four squares to capacity,

-each bag together using the remaining strip.
+Ian knotted each bag together using the remaining strip.

 “If